This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Words by Leo Babauta

-One of the most peaceful meditative states is when you’re open to noticing what’s around you, and what’s happening in the present moment.
-You’re receiving and accepting of the world around you (yourself included), soaking in the light, colors, shapes, sounds, touch sensations, just noticing.
+One of the most peaceful meditative states you can experience is when you’re open to noticing what’s around you, and what’s happening in the present moment.
+You’re receiving and accepting of the world around you (yourself included).
+You're soaking in the light, colors, shapes, sounds, touch sensations, just noticing.

 ____________________________